U3A-ACT is part of a worldwide movement

 For more information about where we meet, the key dates and our history; click on the links in the left hand margin.

-You can also use the headings at the top of the page to take you to information about our courses and prospectus, and the Contacts page.
+You can also use the headings at the top of the page to take you to information about our courses, and the Contacts page.

 We welcome new members and look forward to meeting you at one of our events.